Mariner 10: Television photography

 The imaging system, the Television Photography Experiment, consisted of two 15 cm Cassegrain telescopes feeding vidicon tubes.
 The main telescope could be bypassed to a smaller wide angle optic, but using the same tube.
 It had an 8-position filter wheel, with one position occupied by a mirror for the wide-angle bypass.

+TV camera exposures ranged from 3 ms to 12 s with each camera being able to take a picture every 42 s.
+The picture resolution was 832 x 700 pixels, 8-bit coded.

 The entire imaging system was imperiled when electric heaters attached to the cameras failed to turn on immediately after launch.
 To avoid the Sun's damaging heat, the cameras were deliberately placed on the spacecraft side facing away from the Sun.
 Consequently, the heaters were needed to prevent the cameras from losing heat and become so cold that they would become damaged.
 JPL engineers found that the vidicons could generate enough heat through normal operation to stay just above the critical temperature of -40 °C; therefore they advised against turning off the cameras during the flight.
 Test photos of the Earth and Moon showed that image quality had not been significantly affected.
 The mission team was pleasantly surprised when the camera heaters started working on 17 January 1974, two months after launch.
 Later investigation concluded that a short circuit in a different location on the probe had prevented the heater from turning on.
 This allowed the vidicons to be turned off as needed.

 Of the six main scientific instruments, the 43.6 kg cameras were by far the most massive device.
 Requiring 67 watts of electricity, the cameras consumed more power than the other five instruments combined.
 The system returned about 7,000 photographs of Mercury and Venus during Mariner 10's flybys.